DabiriAghdam/DabiriAghdam.github.io/_pages/about.md

 My research interests span machine learning, deep learning, reinforcement learning, and their practical applications in natural language processing.
 Currently, I am particularly focused on leveraging LLMs as agents for decision-making. 🤖

-You can also check out my [CV](/cv/Dabiriaghdam_CV.pdf) for more details about my academic and professional journey. 📄
+Feel free to check out my [CV](/assets/pdf/Dabiriaghdam_CV.pdf) for more details about my academic and professional journey. 📄